Alternatives to the Laplacian for Scalable Spectral Clustering with Group Fairness Constraints: Introduction

 Among the many unsupervised machine learning algorithms, Spectral Clustering (SC) has been widely adopted to incorporate fairness constraints, all stemming from Fair-SC proposed by Kleindessner et al. \cite{kleindessner2019}.
 Fair-SC achieves fairness by formulating clustering as a constrained spectral relaxation problem \cite{von2007tutorial}, where balance constraints are incorporated into the graph Laplacian.
 Specifically, the method modifies the eigenvalue decomposition so that the resulting eigenvectors not only capture the graph structure but also satisfy proportional representation across protected groups \cite{kleindessner2019}.
 While Fair-SC demonstrated a strong average balance across groups, it often struggled to scale to large datasets due to its high computational complexity and long runtime.
 This was primarily due to its need to compute the null space, perform eigenvalue decompositions, and calculate square roots of large, dense matrices.
 The computational challenges of SC for large-scale problems are well-documented in the literature \cite{ng2002}.

 Subsequent work introduces Scalable-Fair-SC (S-Fair-SC) \cite{wang2023}, which avoided Fair-SC's heavy computational calculations by incorporating two main variants.
 The first variant reorders the changes of variables used in Fair-SC to avoid computing the square root of a dense matrix, and the second variant introduces a null space projection as well as Hotelling’s deflation.
 This formulation enabled significant improvements in scalability, reducing the complexity to $O(N^2)$, and achieved a roughly 12x speedup over Fair-SC.
 The method uses an efficient iterative eigen-solver, such as the Implicitly Restarted Arnoldi Method (IRAM) \cite{sorensen1992implicitly}, to find the relevant eigenvectors.
+Another notable approach to scalability is FairAD \cite{fairad}, which addresses computational challenges by constructing a fairness-aware affinity matrix using algebraic distance and employing graph coarsening to efficiently solve the constrained minimization problem.

 In this work, we build upon prior advances and propose a new spectral clustering formulation that accelerates S-Fair-SC while preserving strong fairness guarantees.
 Our approach reformulates the fairness metric by incorporating the Sherman-Morrison-Woodbury (SMW) identity together with a bilateral smoothing operator inspired by \cite{OjedaRuiz2020}.
 This formulation yields three algorithmic variants: two that explicitly address degree bias, and one that prioritizes computational efficiency by operating solely on the weighted adjacency matrix, thereby significantly reducing the eigen-solver runtime.
 All three variants improve upon S-Fair-SC’s primary bottleneck, its long eigen-solver runtime, by introducing a larger eigen gap, which in turn reduces the number of restarts required in the Arnoldi restarting iterative method \cite{saad1992numerical}.